kudrom/lupulo/docs/data_schema_language.rst

 its *type*.

-The type of a data source determines how the data is going to be verified by the backend when it is going to be forwarded to the frontend.
+The type of a data source determines how the data is going to be verified by the backend when it is going to be forwarded to the frontend plus some other less interesting things.
 Each type defines its own properties that every data source description of that type must stick to.

 Currently there are two kind of types: